AndresMeraz/capstone-3-for-real/README.md

 ### Posts Page
 On load, the page confirms whether or not the user is logged in.
 If they aren't, they will be redirected to the login page.
 At the top of the page is a submittable form the user can fill out to create a poke-post.
 After submitting, a POST request to the API with the post text and the user's token.
 If successful, the Poke-post is displayed below through a GET request along with the Poke-posts from other users.
+Clicking the Pokeball icon in the top right corner of the page displays a modal with three buttons including the user button that redirects the user to their profile page, a save and quit button that logs the user out and redirects them to the login page, and a close button to close the modal display.

 ![Screenshot (1156)](https://github.com/AndresMeraz/capstone-3-for-real/assets/146771873/cae1d7bc-e393-43e7-95fd-5122850f8513)